use-inkubator/Ecosystem-Grants/README.md

 ### Project Ideas
 The main acceptance criteria of any submitted project would be its impact on the ink! ecosystem.

-We would like to advise 3 following categories:
+We would like to advise 4 following categories:

+**Business Dapp**
+Business category is for early-stage startups (utilizing ink!) that are looking for grant support.
+You must demonstrate willingness to turn your idea into a working company, as well as viable business model and capable team.
+Pitch deck is welcomed.

 **Canary Dapp**